9 FAM 302.12

 c.
 (U) "Child Abduction": It is defined in the statute as detaining or retaining the child, or withholding custody of the child, outside the United States after the entry of a custody order by a court in the United States granting custody to a different person.
 The applicant need not be responsible for removing the child from the United States to be found ineligible so long as they detain or retain the child outside the United States.
 The fact that the child might express a preference to reside with the applicant is not relevant.
 If the child continues to reside with the applicant in violation of the custody order, the applicant is detaining or retaining the child or withholding custody of the child.

 d.
-(U) "A Court Order Granting Custody": A "court order granting custody" refers to any order by a court in the United States granting custody.
-The order may be of a temporary nature, providing no subsequent order by a court in the United States has been entered and temporary order has not expired.
-In the event there are conflicting custody orders, the custody order from the country to which the child was abducted is irrelevant to the INA 212(a)(10)(C) finding.
+(U) "A Court Order Granting Custody": A "court order granting custody" refers to any order entered by a court in the United States granting custody.
+The order may be temporary, a temporary order remains in effect until it expires or a new order is issued In the event there are conflicting custody orders, the custody order from the country to which the child was abducted is irrelevant to the INA 212(a)(10)(C) finding.
 The 10(C) finding is based on the order by a court in the United States, regardless of whether that order was issued before or after the abduction.
 Custody may be physical, legal, sole, or joint.
 Generally, 10(C) will not apply in access-only cases, including those cases in which the child's noncitizen parent had the right to move overseas with the child or the right to designate the child's primary residence.

 e.
 (U) "A Court in the United States": A "court in the United States" refers to any federal, state, or local court having jurisdiction to grant a custody order.